Ford GT40

+Name

-The "40" represented its height of 40 inches (1.02 m), measured at the windshield, the minimum allowed.
+The "GT" in the car's name stands for grand touring, and the "40" its height in inches (1.02 m) measured at the top of the windscreen, the minimum allowed.
 The first 12 "prototype" vehicles carried serial numbers GT-101 to GT-112.
-Once "production" began, the Mk I, Mk II, Mk III, and Mk IV were numbered GT40P/1000 through GT40P/1145, and thus officially "GT40s".
-The Mk IVs were numbered J1-J12.
+Production GT40s (Mk I, Mk II, Mk III, and Mk IV) began with GT40P/1000.

-The contemporary Ford GT is a modern homage to the GT40.

 History

 Henry Ford II had wanted a Ford at Le Mans since the early 1960s.
 In early 1963, Ford reportedly received word through a European intermediary that Enzo Ferrari was interested in selling to Ford Motor Company.
 Ford reportedly spent several million dollars in an audit of Ferrari factory assets and in legal negotiations, only to have Ferrari unilaterally cut off talks at a late stage due to disputes about the ability to direct open-wheel racing.
-Ferrari, who wanted to remain the sole operator of his company's motorsports division, was angered when he was told that he would not be allowed to race at the Indianapolis 500 if the deal went through, since Ford fielded Indy cars using its own engine and didn't want competition from Ferrari.
-Enzo cut the deal off out of spite and Henry Ford II, enraged, directed his racing division to find a company that could build a Ferrari-beater on the world endurance-racing circuit.
+Ferrari, who wanted to remain the sole operator of his company's motorsports division, was angered when he was told that he would not be allowed to race at the Indianapolis 500 again (Ferrari had raced at the '52 Indy) if the deal went through, since Ford fielded Lotus 29 cars with the new Ford Indy V8 engine and didn't want competition from Ferrari.
+Enzo cut the deal off out of spite and Henry Ford II, enraged, directed his racing division to find a company that could build a Ferrari-beater on the world endurance-racing Gran Turismo circuit.

 To this end, Ford began negotiation with Lotus, Lola, and Cooper.
-Cooper had no experience in GT or prototype and its performances in Formula One were declining.
+Cooper had no experience in GT or prototype and its performances in Formula One were declining as others also used the rear-mid engine layout.

 The Lola proposal was chosen since Lola had used a Ford V8 engine in its mid-engined Lola Mk6 (also known as Lola GT).
 It was one of the most advanced racing cars of the time and made a noted performance in Le Mans 1963, even though the car did not finish, due to low gearing and slow revving out on the Mulsanne Straight.
 However, Eric Broadley, Lola Cars' owner and chief designer, agreed on a short-term personal contribution to the project without involving Lola Cars.